Haunted Slades Inn Bed & Breakfast in Monkton, Maryland

 I felt this intense, dense, dark energy in the one guest room with the original turret.

-I immediately wanted to leave, but I stuck around because I ain’t afraid of no ghosts, plus Rob and Marie were in the house if I needed some help.
+I immediately wanted to leave but stuck around because I wasn’t afraid of ghosts, and the Innkeepers were in the house if I needed help.
 So, I discovered the ghost room in the house and felt sure that an energy was present, lingering like a mist.

 I did not doubt it.
 The housekeeper told me she didn’t like being in the house alone at night.
 Eventually, she refused to work alone at the Slades Inn, especially at night.